austin020269/Kickstarter_data_analysis/README.md

 ### Analysis of Outcomes Based on Goals
-Because we were specifically interested in the plays subcategory, we used a COUNTIFS() function to calculate play outcomes based on goals for 12 categories from $0 to $50,000 as shown in the table below.
+Because we were specifically interested in the plays subcategory, we used a COUNTIFS() function to calculate play outcomes based on goals for 12 categories from $0 to greater than $50,000 as shown in the table below.
 In this table, we filtered our data on outcomes, goals and the “plays” subcategory using our COUNTIFS() function.
+We als used the SUM() function to get the total number of projects in each goal category.

 =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D, "<1000",Kickstarter!$R:$R,"plays")

 ![alt text](https://github.com/austin020269/kickstarter-analysis/blob/main/Outcomes%20Based%20on%20Goals%20Table.PNG)

+We finally created another pivot table and pivot chart from this analysis that filtered on

 ![alt text](https://github.com/austin020269/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)